riddhibhuva/COMP6721_Winter2023_GroupF/README.md

 # Methodology

 We have used Convolutional Neural Networks (CNNs) for building our classification models.
-Specifically, we have used models such as ResNet-18, VGG-16, and MobileNet, and compared their performance.
+Specifically, we have used models such as ResNet-18, VGG-16, and MobileNetV2, and compared their performance.

 # Results